Ketamine Overdose Symptoms, Treatment and Long-Term Outlook

 Doctors can use activated charcoal in a supervised medical setting to help with gastrointestinal detox in a ketamine overdose, if this is deemed necessary.2 Medications can be used in an emergency room to mitigate some of the psychiatric and medical ketamine overdose symptoms.2

-Once someone has been medically stabilized from a ketamine overdose, this may be an ideal time to speak to them about the benefits of seeking substance misuse treatment regarding their ketamine use (or use of other drugs).
+Once someone has been medically stabilized from a ketamine overdose, this may be an ideal time to speak to them about the benefits of seeking substance use treatment regarding their ketamine use (or use of other drugs).
 Continued misuse of ketamine can be dangerous.
 Addressing the behavioral aspect of ketamine misuse through professional intervention could be a valuable tool in preventing these dangers from being realized.

 Ketamine Overdose Outlook and Prevention